aayushsingh7/UnCovered/README.md

-# FactSnap - Because truth shouldn't be hard to find.
+# UnCovered - Because truth shouldn't be hard to find.

 **Stop misinformation in its tracks — three clicks, instant truth for anything you see on the web**

-FactSnap is a revolutionary Chrome extension that brings real-time fact-checking, quick search, and deep research directly to your browsing experience.
+UnCovered is a revolutionary Chrome extension that brings real-time fact-checking, quick search, and deep research directly to your browsing experience.
 No copy-pasting.
 No new tabs.
 Just right-click — and know the truth.

 ---